-The Hubert H. Humphrey Competition for the 2020-2021 Academic Year is Now Open
+The Hubert H. Humphrey Competition for the 2020-2021 Academic Year is Now Closed

 The Hubert H. Humphrey Fellowship Program brings accomplished mid-level professionals to the United States for up to one year of combined academic (NON-DEGREE) and professional work.
 Fellows are selected based on potential for leadership and commitment to public service.
 By providing future leaders and policy makers with experience in U. S. society, culture, and professional fields, the program provides a basis for lasting, productive ties between Americans and their professional counterparts overseas.